+690 million men, women and children in Asia and the Pacific have some form of disability.
 The number is expected to rise over the next decades due to population ageing, natural disasters, chronic health conditions, road traffic injuries, poor working conditions and other factors.
 Despite the constant increase in their number, persons with disabilities tend to be unseen, unheard and uncounted.
-They are often excluded from access to education, employment, social protection services and legal support systems, and are subject to disproportionately high rates of poverty.
+Research shows that in some countries, if persons with disabilities were paid on an equal basis with their peers without disabilities, the GDP of these countries could increase by one to seven per cent.
+However, they are often excluded from access to education, employment, social protection services and legal support systems, and are subject to disproportionately high rates of poverty.
 They continue to face both barriers in their participation as equal members of society and violations of their human rights.

 Highlights of ESCAP’s work on disability are as follows:

-The Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific is the heart of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
+The Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific is the foundation of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
 It is imperative to promote the spirit and content of the Strategy throughout the region.
-ESCAP has translated the Strategy into Chinese and Russian.
-An easy-to-understand version of the Strategy will be published in 2014.
+ESCAP has translated the Strategy into Chinese, French and Russian.
+An easy-to-understand version as well as a pocket-size version of the Strategy were published in 2014.
 ESCAP encourages Governments in the region to translate the Strategy into local languages and publish it in accessible formats for persons with diverse disabilities.
-In May 2013, Prime Minister Hun Sen of Cambodia launched the Incheon Strategy.
-In July, the Malaysian Government launched the Strategy and promoted its implementation.
+As of today, the Strategy is available in ten languages (English as original, Chinese, French, Indonesian, Khmer, Korean, Mongolian, Russian, Thai and Urdu).

 4. Strengthening the evidence base